. . . . . . . . . . . . . . . . . . . .

 April 5, 1978

-If I’m supposed to be able to have a crush on only one person at a time—I’m failing miserably.
 And yet—I don’t want any more than one to turn into something special.
-I just don’t care which one.

-I guess I’m just putting different faces on the same basic personality…
+I guess I’m just putting different faces

-and me leaving my hometown.
+with me moving away from my hometown.

 June 24, 1979